kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

      than the original file names (e.g., FASTQ files produced by sequencing facilities).

 In this case, the pipeline requires gene annotations and sequencing reads in gzip-compressed formats.
+However, we provide those file uncompressed for online readability, thanks to their small file size.
 We need to use the ``gzip`` program to compress the relevant files:

 .. prompt:: bash $